-The amount of time your battery lasts depends on how many rounds you play every week, and how long you wait between games, and the weather conditions.
-Make sure, however, that you choose a rangefinder with long battery life.
+The amount of time your battery lasts depends on how many rounds you play every week, how long you wait between games, and the weather conditions.
+Make sure, however, that you choose a rangefinder with a long battery life.

 Do You Need Slope on a Rangefinder for Golf?

 The Slope feature is optional in a golf rangefinder.
 It comes in handy during practice, as it helps determine the elevation differences between your exact location and the target.